How to choose the best drinkware for your foodservice operation

 Smaller tumblers are ideal for juice—and for little hands in family restaurants.
 A finer-dining establishment may prefer goblets to serve water instead—the stems add a sense of airiness and elegance to the table.

-Although most people recommend choosing different glassware for red and white wine, there is such a thing as a universal wine glass.
+Although most people recommend choosing different wine glasses for red and white wine, there is such a thing as a universal wine glass.
 Even the famed wine critic Jancis Robinson has designed one.
 It should have an egg-shaped bowl big enough to enhance wine’s aromas, as well as a stem long enough to grip properly and a nice, smooth lip that doesn’t impede wine flow.

 But if your establishment is serious about wine, you’ll want to offer, at the very least, glasses for red and white wine.
 Red wine glasses are larger and more bulbous, providing more surface area for the wine to release its complex aromas while gentling alcohol and tannins.
 White wine glasses are smaller and narrower, concentrating the delicate aromas of most white varietals.